hkotek/hkotek.com/_posts/2022-12-31-transferrable-skills.md

 On a related note, ***a superpower linguists have but tend not to value nearly enough is the ability to generalize from a large set of unstructured data***.
 More precisely: the ability to construct the data set, adopt a set of properties that best capture the variation in the data, find the generalizations and identify the exceptions, and draw conclusions about how to best explain both.
 This is _such_ an important skill!

 (This describes a project on [gender representation in syntax example sentences](https://muse.jhu.edu/article/840952) in published linguistics papers:)
-> "Led a team of 3 graduate researchers and 24 undergraduate research assistants in a large-scale data collection project; created a corpus of 22,954 example sentences from 927 papers published in 3 leading linguistics journals between 1997--2018.
+> "Led a team of 3 graduate researchers and 24 undergraduate research assistants in a large-scale data collection project; created a corpus of >22k example sentences from 900+ journal papers published in leading linguistics journals over 20 years.
 Created [annotation guidelines](https://hkotek.com/annotation-guidelines.pdf) to label the data for 10 properties.
 Oversaw data analysis using non-parametric tests and sentiment analysis using the Bing and NRC methods in R."

 (Consultant/field work obviously involves data collection.
 Really, all linguistic work involves some form of data collection, I think.)
 > "Constructed a corpus of over 1,000 example sentences elicited from a native speaker of Chuj (Mayan) over 2 years to study the properties and uses of question words (e.g. 'who', 'what') in the language."[^4]